 “The more data businesses gather, the more information they have at their disposal.
 In a digital world, this is a great asset.
 But, with more data comes more responsibility.
 Businesses process and store thousands, millions, sometimes even billions of transactions each day, all of which need to be managed securely and effectively.
-The ability to store large quantities of data is being made increasingly possible by creating data warehouses,” says Heck, who took on his current role at ole at the Amazon Web Services (AWS) Advanced Consulting Partner in August.
+The ability to store large quantities of data is being made increasingly possible by creating data warehouses,” says Heck, who took on his current role at the Amazon Web Services (AWS) Advanced Consulting Partner in August.

 Heck has seen data warehouses grow dramatically in both size and complexity over the past year.
 He notes that the trend is spurring a large number of enterprises to closely investigate the possibilities of new generations of cloud and data management infrastructure, particularly those that are backed by machine learning and AI which allow companies to more accurately manipulate and understand their data.

 The change, Heck believes, could not have come at a better time.